Mt Mee Hall, QLD, Jinibara Country

 Show Starts 7.00pm

-Mt Mee Hall has accessible entry (ramps) and has accessible bathrooms.
+Mt Mee Hall has accessible entry (ramps at both entries) and has accessible bathrooms (wheelchair accessible).

 Festival of Small Halls events take place in venues operating under an approved QLD Health Covid Safe Event Checklist, and has stringent Workplace Health and Safety requirements for all travelling artists and crew.
 Under the terms and conditions of all events, you must not attend if you have any symptoms of Covid-19.

 Please do your bit to protect others and keep your community safe.